pablorangel82/ship-detector-classifier/readme.md

    - **Storage:** Downloading the dataset may require **~1 TB**.
    - To save space, set the `_auto_resize_` parameter to `True` when calling the `download` function.
    - It is **recommended to set `_start_again_` to `False`** to avoid losing previously downloaded data.
    - The automatic labeling process is slow and may have errors; however, **verified annotations by human experts** are provided.
 By default, labeling is **disabled**.
+If you want the consolidated dataset, go to the next topic.
    - The manual labeling required the redistribution of the samples with `distribute.py` script.

 4. You can visualize all images and their bounding boxes (auxiliary tool, not UX-oriented).